-- will inform the Senior Chaplain as Safeguarding Officer, who will decide whether outside agencies need to be informed.
-In the case of a disclosure from an adult, the adult concerned would normally decide whether or not to report what has happened to the police.
-However, if there is an ongoing current risk of abuse then the Safeguarding Officer will contact the police and the Archdiocesan Safeguarding Team.
-In situations of doubt the Safeguarding Officer will seek advice from either the Archdiocese of Birmingham Safeguarding Team, or the Jesuits in Britain Safeguarding Coordinator.
-If the first action of the Safeguarding Officer is to contact the police he will immediately afterwards inform the Archdiocesan Safeguarding team of his action.
+- will inform the Senior Chaplain as Safeguarding Officer, who will report the disclosure/allegation to the Jesuits in Britain Safeguarding Coordinator.
+In situations of doubt the Safeguarding Officer will seek advice from either the Jesuits in Britain Safeguarding Coordinator or the Archdiocese of Birmingham Safeguarding Team.
+If the first action of the Safeguarding Officer is to contact the police, he will immediately afterwards inform the Jesuits in Britain Safeguarding Coordinator, the Archdiocesan Safeguarding team and when appropriate the University.

-- The Chaplains are aware that Church requires mandatory reporting of allegations of All disclosures must be reported to the Archdiocesan Safeguarding Team.
+- The Chaplains are aware that Church requires mandatory reporting of allegations of abuse.
+All disclosures must be reported to the Jesuits in Britain or Archdiocesan Safeguarding Team.
 The name of the complainant should only be disclosed with their permission.